mugenmelon/mugenmelon.github.io/_posts/1970-01-01-dream-of-hypermedia-sheep.md

 ...

 Wait, I've been here before.
-Whenever I had to pile on more complexity I was fixing the wrong problem... more layers, more abstractions, more processes, more standards & bureaucracy... no, it cannot be... is this accidental complexity...?!
+Whenever I had to pile on more complexity, more layers, more abstractions, more processes, more standards & bureaucracy I was fixing the wrong problem... no, it cannot be... is this accidental complexity...?!
 Arrghh...

 ## Depression